teachaccess/accessibility-skills-hiring-toolkit/roles/front-end-developer.md

 - Experience developing digital products that comply with accessibility standards

 Preferred: Applicants with the following qualifications will be preferred:

 - Experience incorporating accessibility tests into the development process
-- Experience building digital products where compliance with accessibility standards is part of “definition of done”
+- Experience building digital products where compliance with accessibility standards is part of "definition of done"

 ## Interview Questions

 ### Screening

 - Knowledge of digital accessibility and disability inclusion
   - Who benefits from accessibility?
   - How would you define inclusive and/or universal design?
 Can you provide an example?
 (Does not need to be web related)
   - What resources would you recommend to someone who wants to keep informed of the latest updates on accessibility and inclusive design?
 - Experience developing digital products that comply with accessibility standards
   - How do you see accessibility fitting into your role in the organization?